benlasko/Capstone-2/README.md

 * Returns the cleaned text

 ### So text like this:
-1. @USAirways 2 hours and counting waiting to get into a gate in Philadelphia.
-Just icing on the cake for a miserable flight experience
+1. @VirginAmerica why are your first fares in May over three times more than other carriers when all seats are available to select???
 2. To be or not to be?
 3. In his house at R'lyeh dead Cthulhu waits dreaming.
+4. @USAirways 2 hours and counting waiting to get into a gate in Philadelphia.
+Just icing on the cake for a miserable flight experience

 ### Becomes:
-1. hour counting waiting get gate philadelphia icing cake miserable experience
+1. first fare may time carrier seat available select
 2. ''
 3. house rlyeh dead cthulhu wait dreaming
+4. hour counting waiting get gate philadelphia icing cake miserable experience

 ### Line 3 is a good example of why natural language processing can be difficult.